ferdianarid/digital-assets-statistics/README.md

-## Coins Market using Next.js and React Query
+## Digital Assets using Next.js and React Query
-Use react query for querying data from Coin API.
+Use react query for querying data from Assets Digital API.
 And also for mutating data.

 First, run the development server: